HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/evolution/index.rst

    By “Bayesian fit folder” we mean a folder containing the results of a fit performed with a Bayesian sampling method.

-On top of the files mentioned above, a Bayesian fit folder should also contains the following files:
+Any Bayesian fit folder should contain the following files:

 .. code-block:: text

-   bayesian_colibri_fit/
-   ├── bayes_metrics.csv
+   colibri_fit/
+   ├── replicas/         # Folder containing replica sub‐folders (one per replica) with exportgrid files.
+   ├── pdf_model.pkl     # pickled PDF model used for the fit ├── input/            # directory of input data and runcard(s)
+   ├── filter.yml        # YAML file: copy of the input runcard └── md5               # checksum file to verify integrity of the fit folder ├── bayes_metrics.csv
    ├── full_posterior_sample.csv

+The ``replicas`` folder contains the subfolders of the replicas that were used in the fit.
+Each of these folders contains an ``.exportgrid`` file, which can be interpreted as a sample from the posterior distribution of the PDF model.
+The ``pdf_model.pkl`` file contains the pickled PDF model used for the fit.
+This file can be used for several purposes, an example is that of using it to resample from the posterior distribution of the PDF model when a Bayesian fit is performed (See also `colibri.scripts.ns_resampler`).
+The other files are the input data and the filter file, which is a copy of the input runcard used for the fit.
+The ``md5`` file is a checksum file that can be used to verify the integrity of the fit folder.
+The ``bayes_metrics.csv`` file contains the metrics of the fit, such as the log-likelihood and the evidence.
+The ``full_posterior_sample.csv`` file contains the full posterior sample of the fit (whose size is specified in the runcard).

-Moreover, depending on the type of Bayesian fit, other files may be present, for example a fit done using the ultranest will contain the following extra files:
+Depending on the type of Bayesian fit, other files may be present, for example a fit done using the ultranest will contain the following extra files:

 .. code-block:: text